matt-chlorophyll/AI_Programming/VSL_Occupation/README.md

 - `Drivers`: Potential drivers of claims for the occupation
 - `Significant Losses International`: Examples of significant international losses
 - `Significant Losses Australian`: Examples of significant Australian losses
+- `Class Action Description`: Information about class actions in Australia related to the occupation (if available)

-Each entry in the `Drivers`, `Significant Losses International`, and `Significant Losses Australian` columns is formatted as a bulleted list with each point starting with an asterisk (*).
+Each entry in the `Drivers`, `Significant Losses International`, `Significant Losses Australian`, and `Class Action Description` columns is formatted as a bulleted list with each point starting with an asterisk (*).
+If no class action information is found for an occupation, the corresponding cell will be left blank.

 ## Notes

 - The script includes delays between API calls to avoid rate limiting.
 - The generated information is based on the OpenAI model's knowledge and may need to be reviewed for accuracy.
 - The quality of the generated information depends on the specificity of the occupation description.
+- The class action information is specifically focused on Australian cases and will be left blank if no relevant information is found.